pingcap/tidb/docs/design/2020-08-04-global-index.md

 ## Compatibility

 MySQL does not support global index, which means this feature may cause some compatibility issues.
 We add an option  `enable_global_index` in `config.Config`  to control it.
-The default value of this option is `false`, so TiDB will keep consistent with MySQL, unless user open global index feature manually.
+The default value of this option is `false`, so TiDB will keep consistent with MySQL, unless the user open global index feature manually.

 ## Implementation

 DDL operations will be implemented first.
 Plan and executor supports  will be implemented after [new PartitionTable executor](https://github.com/pingcap/tidb/issues/18016)  is completed.